 This isn’t an exhaustive list by any means; but these are the best.
 You’ll find plenty of cheap and cheerful thrusting masturbators on AliExpress, for instance.
 But don’t expect them to last long, they won’t sync up to videos, and you’ll quickly tire of them.

 - Are you smaller than average?
 I’d recommend the Handy.
 The selection of sleeves is less exciting, but they’re all a lot tighter than the FeelStars from Kiiroo or Fleshlights.

-- Do you want realism?
+- Do you want the most realistic-feeling sleeves?
 The FeelStar sleeves to use with the Kiiroo Keon can’t be beaten for a realistic feeling.